gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Customization guide.md

 ### Document Import

-This feature enables the Gini Capture SDK to import documents from the camera screen.
+This feature enables the Gini Bank SDK to import documents from the camera screen.
 When it's enabled an additional button is shown next to the camera trigger.
 Using this button allows the user to pick either an image or a pdf from the device.

-Please find more information in the [Import PDFs and images guide](https://developer.gini.net/gini-mobile-ios/GiniCaptureSDK/import-pdfs-and-images-guide.html).
+Please find more information in the [Import PDFs and images guide](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/import-pdfs-and-images-guide.html).

 ### Camera import error handling